REAS/studio/notes/KineticSculpture/README.md

   [25]  Rath, Alan.
 Robotics.
 Smart Art Press, Santa Fe.
 1999.
 Catalog of an exhibition held at Site Santa Fe, Oct.
 31, 1998-Jan.
 24, 1999

   [26]  Ray, Charles.
 Charles Ray.
 Scalo, Los Angeles.
+1998.
-1998 Catalog of an exhibition held at the Museum of Contemporary Art in 1998.
+Catalog of an exhibition held at the Museum of Contemporary Art in 1998.

   [27]  Read, Herbert.
-“Constructivism: the Art of Naum Gabo and Antoine Pevsner.”
+"Constructivism: the Art of Naum Gabo and Antoine Pevsner."
 Published in Five European Sculptors.
 Arno Press.
 New York.
 1969

   [28]  Reichardt, Jasia.
 Cybernetic Serendipity, The Computer and the Visual Arts.
 Frederick A. Prager, 1969